davetang/learning_bam_file/README.md

 make
 ```

-SAMTools provides various tools for manipulating alignments in the SAM/BAM format.
+SAMtools provides various tools for manipulating alignments in the SAM/BAM format.
 The SAM (Sequence Alignment/Map) format (BAM is just the binary form of SAM) is currently the de facto standard for storing large nucleotide sequence alignments.
 If you are dealing with high-throughput sequencing data, at some point you will probably have to deal with SAM/BAM files, so familiarise yourself with them!
 All of the examples below, use the ```aln.sam``` example SAM file that I created.

-# Installing SAMTools
+# Installing SAMtools

 Just copy and paste the code below.